Our bra fit guide will help you to get the best fit from your bra.

 Back fastening adjustment:

-- New bras should always be fastened on the loosest hook first so that as the bra stretches out it can be tightened up.
+- Always use the nearest set of eyes first, that’s the ones that the hooks meet first, so that as the bra stretches out it can be tightened up.

 - This means that you can get the maximum amount of use out of the bra.